Casa

 Fotografia de Miguel Torga, a usar uma boina, de braços cruzados.

-He grew up in a poor, honourable family, determined to open up his horizons.
-His father, Francisco Correia da Rocha, blonde with blue eyes, was the support, the vital stake.
-His mother, Maria da Conceição de Barros, greenish eyes, olive eyes, a sweet voice, the warmth of her welcoming lap.
-He passed the fourth grade with merit.
-Raised to serve in Porto, a year at the Lamego Seminary, the certainty that he didn’t want to be a priest.
-At the age of 13 he left for Brazil to work on his uncle's farm.
-He returned five years later, completed high school in three years, trained as a doctor at the University of Coimbra with an average of 15 on a scale of 0-20.
-He worked as a general practitioner in Sendim, Miranda do Douro, Leiria and, finally, Coimbra.
-The hand that writes is the hand that prescribes.
+He grows up in a poor, honorable family, determined to open horizons for him.
+The father, Francisco Correia Rocha, blond, with blue eyes, is the vital stake.
+The mother, Maria da Conceição de Barros, almost green eyes, sweet voice, the warmth of the sentimental lap.
+He completes the fourth grade with distinction.
+Servant in Porto, one year at the Seminary of Lamego, the certainty that he doesn't want to follow the priesthood.
+At thirteen he leaves for Brazil to work on his uncle's farm, in Leopoldina (Minas Gerais).
+He returns five years later, does high school in three years and completes his degree in Medicine at the University of Coimbra, in 1933, with an average of 15 values.
+He returns to S. Martinho de Anta, and then practices in Vila Nova de Miranda do Corvo, in Leiria and, finally, in Coimbra.

-He died on 17 January 1995.
-He is buried in a shallow grave in S. Martinho de Anta cemetery, with a heather bush nearby, as he requested.
+He dies on January 17, 1995.
+He is buried in the cemetery of S. Martinho de Anta, in a flat grave, with a torga nearby.

-Yes, the busiest days involve death.
-For poets, full of poetry, which is eternity in this world
+Yes, death is the full days.
+For poets, full of poetry, which is eternity in this world.

 Letter to Fernão de Magalhães Gonçalves